Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this when you want to consolidate scattered knowledge on a topic into a single retrievable document,' giving clear context for appropriate use.
-It does not, however, mention when not to use it or alternatives, so it scores 4.
+The description says 'Use this when you want to consolidate scattered knowledge on a topic into a single retrievable document.'
+This provides clear context for when to use the tool.
+However, it does not explicitly state when not to use it or name alternative tools, though the sibling list implies alternatives exist.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.